 - Standard Time Units: Coruscant has the same 24-hour day/night cycle as Earth, which is used as the galactic standard time.

 - Temple of Doom: The Jedi Temple was built over a Sith Temple.
-During the Clone Wars (in an unreleased episode arc), Yoda, Ahsoka, Anakin, and Obi-Wan have to travel there to investigate something... and it turns out some monsters live in there.
+In The Clone Wars (in an unreleased episode arc), Yoda, Ahsoka, Anakin, and Obi-Wan have to travel there to investigate something... and it turns out some monsters live in there.
 Word of God implies that the Zillo Beast would have returned to fight those monsters.

 - Terra Deforming: It seems Coruscant's climate and geography were artificially changed to help it become the planetary metropolis it is by the time of the Prequel Trilogy.